-Setup Item Options Help Text Comments Reset on CATERR Enabled Disabled When enabled system gets reset upon encountering Catastrophic Error (CATERR); when disabled system does not get reset on CATERR.
+Setup Item Options Help Text Comments PCIe AER Support Enable Disable Enable or Disable PCIe AER (Advanced Error Reporting) PCIe AER error will be masked after PCIe AER is disabled.
+Reset on CATERR Enabled Disabled When enabled system gets reset upon encountering Catastrophic Error (CATERR); when disabled system does not get reset on CATERR.
 This option controls whether the system will be reset when the CATERR signal is held asserted, rather than just pulsed to generate an SMI.
-Reset on ERR2 Enabled Disabled When enabled system gets reset upon encountering ERR2 (Fatal error); when disabled system does not get reset on ERR2 This option controls whether the system will be reset if the BMC's ERR2 Monitor times out, that is, the ERR2 signal has been continuously asserted long enough to indicate that the SMI Handler is not able to service the condition.
-Resume on AC Stay Off System action to take on AC power loss Power Loss Last state recovery.
-Reset [Stay Off] - System stays off.
+Reset on ERR2 Enabled Disabled When enabled system gets reset upon encountering ERR2 (Fatal error); when disabled system does not get reset on ERR2.
+This option controls whether the system will be reset if the BMC's ERR2 Monitor times out, that is, the ERR2 signal has been continuously asserted long enough to indicate that the SMI Handler is not able to service the condition.
+Resume on AC Power Loss Stay Off Last state Reset System action to take on AC power loss recovery.
+[Stay Off] - System stays off.
 [Last State] - System returns to the same state before the AC power loss.
 [Reset] - System powers on.
 Clear System Event Log Enabled Disabled If enabled, clears the System Event Log.
 All current entries will be lost.
 Note : This option is reset to [Disabled] after a reboot.
-FRB-2 Enable Enabled Fault Resilient Boot (FRB).
-Disabled If enabled, the BIOS programs the BMC watchdog timer for approximately 6 minutes.
+FRB-2 Enable Enabled Disabled Fault Resilient Boot (FRB).
+If enabled, the BIOS programs the BMC watchdog timer for approximately six minutes.
 If the BIOS does not complete POST before the timer expires, the BMC resets the system.
 O/S Boot Watchdog Timer Enabled Disabled If enabled, the BIOS programs the watchdog timer with the timeout value selected.
 If the OS does not complete booting before the timer expires, the BMC resets the system and an error is logged.
 Requires OS support or Intel [®] Management Software.
-O/S Boot Watchdog Power Off If the OS boot watchdog timer is Grayed out when the O/S Boot Timer Policy Reset enabled, this is the system action taken if the watchdog timer expires.
-Watchdog Timer is disabled.
+O/S Boot Watchdog Timer Policy Power Off Reset If the OS boot watchdog timer is enabled, this is the system action taken if the watchdog timer expires.
 [Reset] - System performs a reset.
 [Power Off] - System powers off.
+Grayed out when the O/S Boot Watchdog Timer is disabled.
 O/S Boot Watchdog Timer Timeout 5 minutes 10 minutes 15 minutes 20 minutes If the OS watchdog timer is enabled, this is the timeout value used by the BIOS to configure the watchdog timer.
 Grayed out when the O/S Boot Watchdog Timer is disabled.
-Plug and Play BMC Enabled If enabled, the BMC is detectable by Detection Disabled OSs that support plug and play loading of an IPMI driver.
+Plug and Play BMC Detection Enabled Disabled If enabled, the BMC is detectable by OSes that support plug and play loading of an IPMI driver.
 Do not enable if your OS does not support this driver.

-Setup Item Options Help Text Comments Shutdown Policy Enabled Disabled Enable/Disable Shutdown Policy This option is designed for multiple-node system and to control the policy that BMC should shutdown one node if it detected over-current or over- temperature condition.
+Setup Item Options Help Text Comments Shutdown Policy Enabled Disabled Enable/Disable Shutdown Policy.
+This option is designed for multiple-node system and to control the policy that BMC should shut down one node if it detected over-current or over- temperature condition.
 The BIOS and the BMC will synchronize the policy during the BIOS POST and current value of the BMC will be displayed in BIOS Setup.
-This option only shows on Node 3 and Node 4 Console Redirection View/Configure console redirection information and settings.
+This option only shows on Node 3 and Node 4 .
+Console Redirection View/Configure console redirection information and settings.
 Takes the user to the Console Redirection screen.
-System Information View system information Takes the user to the System Information screen.
-BMC LAN Configuration View/Configure BMC LAN channel and user settings Takes the user to the BMC configuration screen.
+System Information View system information.
+Takes the user to the System Information screen.
+BMC LAN Configuration View/Configure BMC LAN channel and user settings.
+Takes the user to the BMC configuration screen.

-5.4.2.16 Console Redirection
+5.4.2.20 Console Redirection